Hemmels/JavaPerfMon/README.md

      --args='--spring.profiles.active=prod'

 ## What is it?
-Currently serves as the backend for a "Service poller" which can be seen running [on Github Pages](https://hemmels.github.io/reactapp)
+Currently serves as the backend for a "Service poller" which can be seen running [on Github Pages](https://hemmels.github.io/reactapp) N.B.
+Doesn't show anything until I implement the database reads in Javascript.
 The "test" profile will setup an embedded h2 database with test data.
 This will actually run against live sites since all we are doing is pinging them.
 More information on the whole project can be found on the (admittedly poorly named) [frontend project](https://github.com/Hemmels/reactapp)